RBD0/RBD0.github.io/_pages/about.md

   limit: 3  # leave blank to include all the blog posts
 ---

-I am a final year dual degree (B.Tech and M.Tech) student at [IIT Delhi](https://home.iitd.ac.in/)majoring in Mathematics and Computing.
+I am a final year dual degree (B.Tech and M.Tech) student at [IIT Delhi](https://home.iitd.ac.in/) majoring in Mathematics and Computing.
 My research interests include cryptography, with a focus on Isogeny-based cryptography.

 I am currently writing my M.Tech. thesis on "Cryptographic Primitives through Group Actions" under the supervision of [Prof. Venkata Koppula](https://web.iitd.ac.in/~kvenkata/) and [Prof. Surjeet Kour](https://sites.google.com/view/surjeetkour).